tobyhodges/python_packaging/episodes/03-building-and-installing.Rmd

 ---
-title: "Building and Installing Packages using setuptools"
+title: "Building and Installing Packages using hatch"
 teaching: 20
 exercises: 0
 ---

-TODO: Migrate setuptools to hatch
-TODO: Remove refs to setup.py
-TODO: Remove venv, explictly use conda envs
-TODO: modify package structure to nest within src dir
-TODO: update black to ruff
-TODO: pip install in editable mode
-TODO: New section: Write pytest tests

 :::::::::::::::::::::::::::::::::::::: questions